 Types of Aid

-There are four basic types of financial aid; scholarships, grants, loan and Federal Work Study.
+There are four basic types of financial aid: scholarships, grants, loans and Federal Work Study.
 Also on this page you will find information on our campus-based financial aid programs.

 Some of the federal financial aid programs available to students are called campus-based programs.
 These programs are unique in that the federal government gives Kent State University a certain allocation of funds for the programs each academic year.
 Kent State University then distributes, or awards, these funds to students based on financial need, priority processing of the Free Application for Federal Student Aid (FAFSA) and availability of funds.
 The following are campus-based programs:

 - Federal Supplemental Educational Opportunity Grant (FSEOG)